lo1ol/DarkroomTimer/README.md

 2. Linear test mode: simple mode for linear testing
 3. Print mode: ability to stop printing at any time.
 Usefull for getting fast masking values
 4. Mask mode: for printing with accurate masks
-4. Split grade test modes: the same as fstop and linear test modes, but allows to set base time
+5. Split grade test modes: the same as fstop and linear test modes, but allows to set base time.
+After printing base, the melody is playing to not forget change filter

 ## Killer features: